-Confirm that sharks are found in every ocean and are all over the world.

-12. UK map

-- Highlight that this means we also have sharks in the sea around the UK.

-13. British species

-- There are 19 species of sharks in the UK, photographed here are some of them. - You can see the sharks are different sizes, shapes and colours.
-This is because they are adapted to different HABITATS.

-14. Comparing between migratory and non-migratory species.

-- Some species of sharks are only here in the summer, as they are migratory species.
+- SQ: Ask the question to the class.
+Ask them if there are sharks in the UK? - Yes! - If the class is already very aware of sharks in the UK, as if they know of any specific species we find in the UK? - 12.
+World map - Confirm that sharks are found in every ocean and are all over the world. - 13.
+UK map - Highlight that this means we also have sharks in the sea around the UK. - 14.
+British species - There are 19 species of sharks in the UK, photographed here are some of them. - You can see the sharks are different sizes, shapes and colours.
+This is because they are adapted to different HABITATS. - 15.
+Comparing between migratory and non-migratory species. - Some species of sharks are only here in the summer, as they are migratory species.
 This means that they move to different areas of the world for different times of the year.
-Some examples are basking sharks, make sharks, and blue sharks. - Some species do not migrate and can be found in British seas all year round.
+Some examples are basking sharks, mako sharks, and blue sharks. - Some species do not migrate and can be found in British seas all year round.
 Some examples are small-spotted catsharks and angelsharks. - SQ: Ask the class if they can spot and similarities and differences between the pictured sharks between the migratory and non-migratory species. - You can see visual difference in the shape and colouration between the two groups. - Migratory sharks show COUNTERSHADING (darker on back side (dorsal), and pale belly (ventral)), this helps to camouflage them. - Non-migratory sharks here are more patterned, camouflaged with seaweed and sand for example.
 They are also much smaller than the migratory sharks.